Anna Webber (musician): Early life and education

 Originally from British Columbia, Webber began her studies at Montreal's McGill University.
 In 2008, she moved to New York City and began a master's degree at Manhattan School of Music.

 In 2010, Webber completed her master's, was awarded the Prix François-Marcaurelle at Montreal's L'OFF Festival, and released her debut album as leader, Third Floor People Don't Need to Worry About Anything.
 Third Floor People features a cast of seven, with Webber as the fixed constant between two quartets: tracks feature either the "Montreal People" (Erik Hove, Jean-Sebastien Williams, Phil Melanson) or the "New York People" (Matt Holman, Owen Stewart, Fred Kennedy).

 Webber moved to Germany in 2011 to study with John Hollenbeck at the Jazz Institut Berlin.
-Hollenbeck will later became a member of Webber's Simple Trio.
+Hollenbeck later became a member of Webber's Simple Trio.
 Webber first began working on compositions for big band while in the program, and completed her second master's degree in 2012.